ravicho/Vitis-Tutorials/docs/Bloom-Filter/5_data-movement.md

-# Part 2: Data Movement Between the Host and Kernel
+# Data Movement Between the Host and Kernel

 ## Step 1: Naive Approach